werf/werf/docs/pages/development/stapel.md

     ```bash
     scripts/stapel/publish.sh NEW_VERSION
     ```
-6. As new stapel version has been published change `VERSION` golang constant in the `pkg/stapel/stapel.go` to point to the new version and rebuild werf.
+6. As new stapel version has been published change `VERSION` Go constant in the `pkg/stapel/stapel.go` to point to the new version and rebuild werf.